grnet/okeanos-LoD/CI/devel/README.md

 ./create.sh <okeanos-token> <public_key_path> <private_key_path>
 ```

 each time a new pull request is merged on the branch you want to test.
 Note that, the first time
-that these scripts are deployed, `destroy.sh` script need not be called.
+these scripts are deployed, `destroy.sh` script need not be called.